warte67/SDOM/docs/SDOM_CAPI_Lua_Design_Complete_Integrated.md

 ## 7. Per-Type Method Tables

-Each object type has a C struct containing function pointers for all methods that type supports, including inherited methods.
+Each **handle-backed** subject type (DisplayObject, AssetObject, or any custom kind marked `usesHandle = true`) has a C struct containing function pointers for all methods that type supports, including inherited methods.

 Example for `Button`: